 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions.
-At June 30, 2018, the District reported a liability of \$1,430,719 for its proportionate share of the net pension liability for the PERF B. The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by applying update procedures to an actuarial valuation as of June 30, 2016.
+At June 30, 2019, the District reported a liability of \$1,486,384 for its proportionate share of the net pension liability for the PERF B. The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by applying update procedures to an actuarial valuation as of June 30, 2017.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating school districts and the state, actuarially determined.
-At June 30, 2017, the District's proportion of contributions was 0.0060 percent, a decrease of 0.00063 percent from its proportion measured as of June 30, 2016.